chand25/Age-of-Today-IoT/README.md

 1. Add a Chrome Extension App for MIP robots using Chrome Bluetooth API
 2. Make a client-side interface through Meteor and React
-3. Group more devices and coordinate a 'Thriller Dance' or 'Purple Rain'
+3. Group more devices and coordinate a 'Thriller' dance or 'Purple Rain' dance
 4. Endless ideas.
-There are robots.
+They are robots.